zendframework/zend-expressive-swoole/docs/book/static-resources.md

 interface StaticResourceHandlerInterface
 {
     /**
-     * Does the request match to a static resource?
+     * Attempt to process a static resource based on the current request.
+     *
+     * If the resource cannot be processed, the method should return null.
+     * Otherwise, it should return the StaticResourceResponse that was used
+     * to send the Swoole response instance.
+The runner can then query this
+     * for content length and status.
      */
-    public function isStaticResource(SwooleHttpRequest $request) : bool;

-    /**
-     * Send the static resource based on the current request.
-     */
-    public function sendStaticResource(
+    public function processStaticResource(
         SwooleHttpRequest $request,
         SwooleHttpResponse $response
-    ) : void;
+    ) : ?StaticResourceHandler\StaticResourceResponse;
 }
 ```